 Have you thought about getting more out of your St Andrews Voices experience?
 Becoming a Member is one of the best ways to enjoy all that the Festival has to offer and to be a core part of its future.
 St Andrews Voices is a Scottish Incorporated Charitable Organisation (SC042900), as as such we have a group of members who are part of our governance structure and who elect our board of trustees.

 We are looking for new members.
 Membership is open to any individual aged 18 or over who is willing and suitably qualified to promote the organisation's purposes, which are:

 to establish and develop a festival which brings high-quality vocal performance to St Andrews, and promotes artistic innovation within and across musical genres

 to develop and enrich audiences and potential audiences of all ages, both in St Andrews and nationwide, through a range of musical and education events

 to enhance the cohesion of the local community by building on the already strong local appetite for cultural events, and to connect St Andrews to cultural activities with a national and international reputation.

 Membership is free and members have no liability towards the festival.
 We do however encourage our members, if they are able, to contribute to the running of the festival or to join our Supporting Voices Scheme, but neither is a prerequisite to becoming a member.

-Members are invited to the AGM (2020 date TBC) and are of course welcome at the festival itself.
+Members are invited to the AGM on Monday 15th March 2021 and are of course welcome at the festival itself.

-If you are interested in joining, please read the Constitution (attached below) and return the Application Form (attached below) to
+If you are interested in joining, please read the Constitution (attached below) and complete the following google form here.

 The structure of the organisation consists of:-